Skip to main content

 How Tanda applies custom award rules

-Tanda knows which award rule to apply at any point in time by applying the rule which contains the most specific conditions to the relevant point in time.
+Tanda knows which award rule to apply at any point in time by applying the rule that contains the most specific conditions to the relevant point in time.

-If you then added a third award rule which applied only after 4pm on Saturdays, technically all three rules could apply at this point in time, but the rule which only applies after 4pm would be the most specific at this point in time and would apply when the employee works after 4pm on a Saturday.
+If you then added a third award rule which applied only after 4 pm on Saturdays, technically, all three rules could apply at this point in time, but the rule that only applies after 4 pm would be the most specific at this point in time and would apply when the employee works after 4 pm on a Saturday.

 • Monday to Friday